SilkRose/Pony/stories/deternal/deternal.md

 "What?
 Anything for you!"

-Twilight hugs Pinkie tighter.
+Twilight hugged Pinkie tighter.
 "Promise me you'll never leave me…"

 Pinkie did the motions and the saying before adding, "I would never leave you, Twilight.
 You're one of my best friends."